 “As soon as we saw the Americans, I honestly thought to myself, Allah damnit, a THIRD invasion?
 Seriously?
 So I did what I did the last two times and threw my AK-47 on the ground and surrendered.
 Well, this time I didn’t get to surrender.
 When I approached the Americans to turn myself in, they were not prepared to process me as a detainee like they had before.
 It was at this point that I knew something was wrong.
 I was glad to give them directions back to Kuwait and send them on their way.
 Those Americans are always so nice.”

 The White House released a statement following the event apologizing for the confusion.
-SSG Erikson was immediately promoted to the rank of 2nd Lieutenant.
+Erikson was immediately promoted to the rank of 2nd Lieutenant.